The arrival of 2014 brought an internet phenomenon to Lochgelly

 swapping memories and contributing almost 3000 photos.

-"Local Hero" annual award from Kingdom FM in the best group category - an honour richly deserved.
+award from Kingdom FM in the best group category - and the judges agreed with him that Derek was a deserved

 the majority of the group appear to prefer the Lochgelly Past concept, there is still a fair amount of Present interest